 It’s normal to feel overwhelmed—maybe even a little hopeless—after you have been seriously injured through no fault of your own.
 We understand that physical pain and financial pressure come together to create a seemingly insurmountable obstacle.

 But rest assured that hope is not lost—particularly if you work with a dedicated and passionate lawyer.
 At Craig Swapp & Associates, we’re passionate about seeking justice for victims of negligence.

-To arrange a free, no-obligation consultation with a Seattle personal injury lawyer, give us a call at 1-800-404-9000 or head to the bottom of the page to fill out our online contact form.
+Our firm is proud to offer our prospective clients a free case review prior to choosing us to represent your case.
+When you’re ready to arrange your complimentary consultation with a Seattle injury lawyer, give us a call at 1-800-404-9000 or head to the bottom of the page to fill out our online contact form.